BostjanBozic/exoscale-cookbooks/openshift/README.md

 If all goes well, Terraform should report success message and your VMs are ready to install Openshift.

-## Bootstrap Openshift OKD Cluster
+## Bootstrap OpenShift OKD Cluster
-Script uses [Openshift playbooks](https://github.com/openshift/openshift-ansible) for setting up Openshift OKD cluster.
+Script uses [OpenShift playbooks](https://github.com/openshift/openshift-ansible) for setting up OpenShift OKD cluster.

 Move to `openshift` directory and update `.exokube.rc` and `inventory` files.
 * Update `.exokube.rc` based on your desired configuration
 * Update `inventory` file based on instructions within file.
 As a sample configuration, `inventory.sample` is provided

-Openshift settings are passed to Ansible playbooks via `inventory` file.
+OpenShift settings are passed to Ansible playbooks via `inventory` file.
 In case of any parameter modifications, just adjust `inventory`.
-For more details and additional parameters, check official Openshift [documentation](https://docs.okd.io/3.11/install/configuring_inventory_file.html).
+For more details and additional parameters, check official OpenShift [documentation](https://docs.okd.io/3.11/install/configuring_inventory_file.html).

-For Openshift installation, hosts need to be set up before Openshift can be installed - this is done with `prerequisites.yml` playbook.
-After that Openshift can be deployed using `deploy_cluster.yml` playbook.
+For OpenShift installation, hosts need to be set up before OpenShift can be installed - this is done with `prerequisites.yml` playbook.
+After that OpenShift can be deployed using `deploy_cluster.yml` playbook.
 They can be invoked using `Make`:
-* `make prepare` to prepare hosts for Openshift installation
+* `make prepare` to prepare hosts for OpenShift installation
-* `make deploy` to deploy Openshift cluster
+* `make deploy` to deploy OpenShift cluster

 Now your cluster is ready and you can access it via `oc` from one of master nodes.